BlackHC/mnist_by_zip/README.md

 ## Acknowledgements

-Thanks to Christopher Mattern (from DeepMind) for mentioning this to me a couple of years ago at Friday Drinks and to [Owen Campbell Moore](https://twitter.com/owencm) for turning a random afternoon conversation into a tiny hack project later.
+Thanks to Christopher Mattern (from DeepMind) for mentioning this to me (as a joke?) a couple of years ago at Friday Drinks and to [Owen Campbell Moore](https://twitter.com/owencm) for turning a random afternoon conversation into a tiny hack project later.
 I have always remembered it as a fun fact and was surprised when no one else knew about it either.
 So, here we go. :)

 ## Code